 13. Can you think of a friendship where small challenges compounded over time and weakened the relationship?
 If so, described what happened?

-14. Rate how you feel you and your spouse are currently doing at keeping your relationship fox free, with 1 bring lots of foxes and 10 being flourishing, with no foxes.
+14. Rate how you feel you and your spouse are currently doing at keeping your relationship fox free, with 1 bringing lots of foxes and 10 being flourishing, with no foxes.

-15. Is there a time in your relationship that there were less annoyances between the two of you?
+15. Is there a time in your relationship when there were fewer annoyances between you?
 If so, what were you doing differently at this time that made the relationship better?

 17. Is talking about the annoyances in your relationship easy or hard for you?
-Why do yo think this is?
+Why do you think this is?